openvinotoolkit/openvino/docs/articles_en/openvino_workflow/model_optimization_guide/weight_compression.rst

    with `GPTQ <https://github.com/PanQiWei/AutoGPTQ>`__.
 In this case, there is no need for an additional model optimization step because model conversion will automatically preserve the INT4 optimization results, allowing model inference to benefit from it.

-The table below shows examples of Text Generation models with different optimization settings:
+The table below shows examples of text-generation Language Models with different optimization settings in a data-free setup when no dataset is used at optimization step.
+The Perplexity metric is measured on `Lambada OpenAI dataset <https://github.com/openai/gpt-2/issues/131#issuecomment-497136199>`__.

 .. list-table::
    :widths: 40 55 25 25